 The gNB-DU initiates the procedure by sending a F1 SETUP REQUEST message including the appropriate data to the gNB-CU.
 The gNB-CU responds with a F1 SETUP RESPONSE message including the appropriate data.

-The exchanged data shall be stored in respective node and used for the duration of the TNL association.
+The exchanged data shall be stored in respective node and used as long as there is an operational primary TNL association.
 When this procedure is finished, the F1 interface is operational and other F1 messages can be exchanged.

 8.2.3.3 Unsuccessful Operation